About parking consultations

 Reporting on the consultation results

-The results of parking consultations together with officer recommendations are reported to the SPTOSC for consideration and subsequently to the Council’s Executive for approval.
+The results of parking consultations together with officer recommendations are reported to the TOSC for consideration and subsequently to the Council’s Executive for approval.

 Introducing parking controls

-For parking controls to be introduced, we will take into account the views of residents and businesses, as detailed above.
-However, customer feedback is not the single deciding factor.
-All relevant factors will be considered before arriving at a decision.
+For a CPZ to be introduced or amended, we will take into account the views of residents and businesses, as detailed above.
+However, the views and feedback received is not the single deciding factor.
+All relevant highway and traffic factors will be considered before arriving at a decision.

 Residents and businesses are informed of the results of the consultation exercise and the decision made by the Executive by letter.
-Updates on each consultation and a copy of the committee report detailing the results can always be found on our website.
+Updates on each consultation and a copy of the committee report detailing the results can be found on our Parking consultations page.

 Order making and implementation

-The complete process, from consultation to zone implementation, generally takes between six and twelve months.
+The complete process, from initial consultation to zone implementation, generally takes about twelve months.
 The process takes time as once a final scheme has been designed and approved we are required to consult the police and emergency services about our proposals, advertise and make the TMO, manufacture and install parking signs, as well as road markings.

-After a new zone has been operational for at least twelve months, we carry out a review consultation to find out if the controls are working effectively.
+After a new zone has been operational for at least twelve months, we usually carry out a review to check that the controls are working effectively.